netblue30/firejail/README.md

 Add "include /etc/firejail/whitelist-var-common.inc" to an application profile and test it.
 If it's working, send a pull request.
 I did it so far for some more common applications like Firefox, Chromium etc.

 Added globbing support for --private-bin.
-Added whitlisting support for /etc and /usr/share.
+Added whitelisting support for /etc and /usr/share.

 --private-lib was enhanced to autodetect GTK2, GTK3 and Qt4 libraries.
 We do a test run with this option enabled for the following applications: evince, galculator, gnome-calculator,